LozenChen/TAS-Helper/README.md

 - SpeedrunTool multi-saveslots PR (Update2: plan to put effort on this some time later)(Update: done, PR is created but never gets merged)

+- CollabPartialLoader: when loading a single map of a collab, only need to load necessary dependencies instead of all dependencies of the collab.

 - Predictor combined with Brute Forcer: previous brute forcers simulate game logic so can be wrong if there are some complex mod logics, so in our way it should be better? (but also slower for sure)

 - Slowdown indicator (note there's 1 frame delay between DeltaTime and TimeRate)